sphcastillo/spotify_clone/README.md

 ## Description

 A responsive Spotify clone that can fetch Spotify playlists and control music playback, using the Spotify API.
-There's user authentication

 ## Requirements